Menu

 Investment Overview

-GIF invested $675,000 in the MTV Staying Alive Foundation to support them in producing campaigns that address gender-based violence and wider gender issues, as part of the TV series and multimedia campaign MTV Shuga.
+GIF invested $336,397 in the MTV Staying Alive Foundation to support them in producing a campaign to address gender-based violence and wider gender related issues, as part of the TV series and multimedia campaign MTV Shuga, in Nigeria.

 psychology_alt